tbrugz/queryon/qon-web/src/main/webapp/doc/queries.md

 Example: In the query `select * from person where age > ? and name like ?` the age should be informed as the first parameter and the name pattern as the second parameter.

+You may also define named parameters by using the `:<parameter-name>` syntax. <!--This is similar to the `named-parameters=<param1-name>` query construct...--> Using both positional and named parameters in the same query is not allowed.

 Special columns
 ----------------